-- 1. Completed the Professional Experience Placement Registration Form (see 6.3.2); - 2.
+- 1. Completed the Professional Experience Registration - 2.
 Hold a valid 'Blue Card' (see 6.6); - 3.
 Have completed the OH&S Risk Assessment (see 6.7); and - 4.
 Successfully completed program requirements to date.

 Permission to enrol in professional experience courses will not be given until the grades for the preceding semester have been finalised and other checks are complete.
 An email will be sent to your student email account when permission to enrol has been given.